 That is precisely why the best language learning programs teach you to mimic native speakers in every way, from voice modulation to the movement of your mouth and head.

 We’ve all known the language learner who has made all As in the classroom and has excellent pronunciation, yet is instantly identified as a foreigner no matter how hard they try to fit in.
 On the other hand, it is quite possible for a relative beginner to be mistaken for a native if they speak and behave like the locals.

-Pronunciation is not heeded (might be from a different region), and neither is grammar (could be a different form where they’re from).
-No, what matters most in the end is the ease and confidence with which the speaker behaves, while doing a pitch-perfect imitation of a native speaker.
+Pronunciation is not heeded (might be from a different region), and neither is grammar (could be different from where they’re from).
+No, what matters most, in the end, is the ease and confidence with which the speaker behaves while doing a pitch-perfect imitation of a native speaker.

 Need proof?
 Hang around a child.
 You will hear someone who knows precisely how to speak long before they learn proper grammar and memorize a large vocabulary.